 Overview of the Croatian Real Estate and Tourism

-Property in Dalmatia
+Property for sale in Dalmatia

 This well known part of Croatia has vineyards, olive groves, a number of national parks and tranquil seaside towns on the mainland and islands, such as Dubrovnik, Split, Primosten, Trogir, Omis, Makarska, Cavtat, Orebic, Korcula, Supetar on Brac island, Hvar, Vis, Rogoznica, Zadar etc.